This is so easy and delicious and most will have everything they need to make it on hand. LOVE THAT!

-The is a simple soup, with ingredients most have on hand, or can be easily added to your grocery list.
-My I try to keep my kitchen tstocked.
-My pantry stocked with items like pasta, black beans and olives.
+This is a simple soup, with ingredients most have on hand, or can be easily added to your grocery list.
+I try to keep my kitchen stocked.
+My pantry stocked with items like pasta, black beans, and olives.

-My fridge always has carrot, celery and lots of cheese… and of course tortillas, jalapenos and eggs.
-HERE is another soup recipe to make with items I have on hand that I love EGG DROP SOUP, and lots of other egg reicpes.
+My fridge always has carrot, celery and lots of cheese… and of course tortillas, jalapenos, and eggs.
+Here is another soup recipe to make with items I have on hand that I love EGG DROP SOUP, and lots of other egg recipes.

 I like having this for a quick leftover, I put it in 16 oz glass mason jars and put them in the fridge, they only take2 minute to heat up in the microwave, so it’s quick and easy for lunches or to have with dinner.